14-day Cloud trial

 Autoresize vs responsive design

-While autoresize affects textareas, responsive design is a far broader area that involves the entire web page appearance.
+While textarea autoresize should be easy to implement, responsive design is a far broader area that involves the entire web page appearance and deserves a larger amount of time and attention.

 When responsive design is introduced with something like media queries, the web page changes not just size, but layout and other element positions, depending on the device the customer uses to view the page.
-The textarea becomes responsive, along with the rest of the page.
+In this case, the textarea also becomes responsive, along with the rest of the page.

-There are a range of design elements that front end developers can set up to change automatically with responsive design.
-These capabilities beyond textarea autoresize, and are beyond the scope of this article.
+There are a range of design elements that front end developers set up to change automatically with responsive design.
+These capabilities are beyond textarea autoresize, and beyond the scope of this article.

 Autoresize vs the resize CSS element

-Configuring the resize element in the CSS for a web page enables:
+Configuring the resize element in the CSS for a web page delivers the following design outcomes:

-1. The ability for an element to be manually resized by a customer or not
+1. The ability for an element to be manually resized (or not) by a user

 2. How that the element can be resized